Fourth of July: A look at police, fire calls with safety tips for humans, pets

 Claudia Bohn, communications and public relations director for Methodist Health System, said Jennie Edmundson Hospital has treated and released one person for an eye injury this fireworks season.

-CHI Mercy Hospital reported Thursday they have not treated anyone with fireworks injuries this season.
+CHI Health Mercy Hospital reported Thursday they have not treated anyone with fireworks injuries this season.

 Fireworks safety